ParallelMaths/parallel/pages/6-06-face-time.md

 ## 2. A glitch in time

 ::: problem id=2_1 marks=2
-__2.1.__ Leap years occur when the year is divisible by 4, or 400, but not if they are divisible by 100.
+__2.1.__ Leap years occur in two cases:

+- When the year is divisible by 4, but not divisible 100;
+- When the year is divisible by 400.

 Which of these years was not a leap year?